Finn Family Moomintroll: Context

-Plot summary
+Plot

 Moomintroll, Sniff and Snufkin discover the Hobgoblin's top hat on a mountain-top, unaware of its strange powers.
 An egg shell discarded into the hat becomes five clouds the children ride and play with.
 Next day the clouds have disappeared and nobody knows where they came from.
 Moomintroll hides inside the hat during a game of hide-and-seek and is temporarily transformed beyond recognition.

 Once they discover the magic powers of the hat and use it for a few transformations, the family resolves to get rid of it and throw it into the river.
 But Moomintroll and Snufkin recover it at night and hide it in the cave by the sea, where the Muskrat is spooked when his dentures transform into something mysterious and terrifying.

 The Moomin Family travel to the Island of the Hattifatteners on a boat they have found, and the Moominhouse is transformed into a jungle when Moominmamma absent-mindedly drops a ball of poisonous pink perennials into the hat.
 At night the jungle withers, and it is used as firewood to cook the huge Mameluke that the children previously caught while fishing.

 Thingumy and Bob arrive clutching a large suitcase containing the King's Ruby, which they stole from the Groke.
 After a court case (presided over by the Snork) the Groke agrees to exchange the ruby for the Hobgoblin's Hat.
 Thingumy and Bob steal Moominmamma's handbag to use as a bed, but return it when they realise how upset she is.
 The Moomins hold a party to celebrate the finding of Moominmamma's handbag, during which the Hobgoblin arrives (with a new hat) demanding the King's Ruby, but is refused by Thingumy and Bob.

 To cheer himself up, the Hobgoblin grants everyone at the party a wish.
-Although not everyone gets exactly what they wished for, the Hobgoblin is delighted when Thingumy and Bob wish for a duplicate ruby to give him – the King’s Ruby.
+Although not everyone gets exactly what they wished for, the Hobgoblin is delighted when Thingumy and Bob wish for a duplicate ruby to give him – the Queen’s Ruby.
 (As it turns out, the Hobgoblin can grant the wishes of others, but not his own.)